 As a market that operates non-stop, without putting trading on hold over weekends or after-hours or based on any one time zone, activity is prone to emotional build up without pause and reflection.
 Pare this continuous operation with the non-existent entry barriers, and you get a considerable proportion of the market which, at a lack of education trade according to hype and speculation instead.
 With this vulnerable group already at risk, media hype and baseless speculation often wreak havoc.
-In a recent conversation with Bitstocks Portfolio Manager, Adam Norrie linked some of the considerable crypto price fluctuations we have seen in the past year to speculators’ fierce reaction (even, overreaction) to media reports.
+Some of the considerable crypto price fluctuations we have seen in the past year to speculators’ fierce reaction (even, overreaction) to media reports.
 Even when news reports turned out to be misleading or ‘fake news’, it tends to have a stupendous impact on markets.

 Blockchain Mark Consultant, Michael K. Spencer, describes the situation as follows:

 “The media on Bitcoin is basically a circus show.
 You cannot trust alarming headlines nor can you totally trust Bitcoin purists and zealots of crypto.
 This means speculations on the price of cryptocurrencies are, for the most part, just that.”